-However, the Proms will be making a grand return to the Royal Albert Hall this year with audiences welcomed back, in what will be a rather fitting celebration of the venue’s 150th anniversary.
+After a multi-platform virtual event last year, the BBC Proms will be making a triumphant return to Royal Albert Hall this year to celebrate the venue's 150th anniversary.

 When are the BBC Proms 2021?